jupe/csv-json/README.md

 Usage
 ------------
-options parameter can be null, default csv delimeter is ','
+options parameter can omitted (default settings will be used, eg. csv delimeter is ',')
 ```
 /*
   test.csv: